johncaimin/QA-test-Assignment/Readme.txt

 4. What more and weakness
 WeatherForecastsAPITest.java file will call the API around 150-200 time every time it run.
 It might consume lost of resources.
 But this will also test the API performance under call stress.

+For more information please check the Question 2 API automation.pdf